comet-dev/CometJS/README.md

 CometJS is simple software development for building desktop applications.

-CometJS specializes in creating applications, but can also host them in a browser window.
-This practically sets it apart from the other popular frameworks, however, the app must be tested on the "web".
-Comet sends your app to a server (through desktop), but the common server is 1.100.COMET.
-From there, your app is public to share with the world from the "web" (on desktop, web window) as if it were a platform made on ice!
+It can specialize in creating applications, as well as previewing them in a browser window.
+This practically sets it apart from the other popular JS frameworks.
+Comet sends your app to a server (through the desktop) in a intuitive window, on Windows, Mac, or Linux.
+From there, your app is public to share with the world from the desktop as if it were a platform made on ice!

 To test if your app is valid, use: ```comet test <app>```
-> Note: CometJS is still in development!

 CometJS is simply front-end desktop development, user interaction in all (Comet's UI), and precise back-end desktop development, with plugins and apis working coherently in pure javascript in order to keep the easy workflow.
 With the back-end desktop development, CometJS is running on Chromium, with some Firefox implementations.
 Running on Firefox makes it unique, so that there is two ways running an app meets the eye.